Million Orchid Project

 Established micropropagation laboratory techniques are used to create suitable growing conditions in the test tube, allowing each seed capsule to yield thousands of seedlings.
 A handful of Florida orchid species are now being propagated using these techniques for reintroduction into federal and state-managed natural areas.

 Fairchild’s aim however is to reintroduce native orchids to Miami and its surrounding neighborhoods—complementing the existing orchid reintroduction projects aimed at natural areas—focusing our efforts on South Florida’s urban environments.
 Our region has countless suitable landscape trees for orchid reestablishment in schoolyards, roadways, and other public spaces.
 We propose to use published micropropagation techniques to generate millions of orchid seedlings, and work with community partners to plant them throughout South Florida.
-Within five years we expect to have flowering orchids in a wide variety of local urban settings, especially in the places where people work, learn, and commute.
+As the project progresses, we expect to have flowering orchids in a wide variety of local urban settings, especially in the places where people work, learn, and commute.